huntse/uncarved/content/articles/rss1.md

-Now that I am getting the hang of rdf, the next logical step was to link metadata with content and provide an [rss][5] 1.1 feed.
+Now that I am getting the hang of rdf, the next logical step was to link metadata with content and provide an [rss 1.1][5] feed.
 Rss 1.1 is a fantastic specification in many ways because it allows machine-readable content (it is an application of rdf and xml), and has namespaces that allow content syndication, so you can embed metadata in with articles